Before You Begin

 - If you plan to use pre-job and post-job scripts and/or pre-freeze and post-thaw scripts, you must create scripts before you configure the backup job.

-- [For Dell EMC Data Domain backup repository] The length of forward incremental and forever forward incremental backup chains that contain one full backup and a set of subsequent incremental backups cannot be greater than 60 restore points.
+- [For Dell Data Domain backup repository] The length of forward incremental and forever forward incremental backup chains that contain one full backup and a set of subsequent incremental backups cannot be greater than 60 restore points.
 To overcome this limitation, schedule full backups (active or synthetic) to split the backup chain into shorter series.
 For example, to perform backups at 30-minute intervals, 24 hours a day, you must schedule synthetic fulls every day.
 In this scenario, intervals immediately after midnight may be skipped due to the duration of synthetic processing.
 For more information, see How Synthetic Full Backup Works.